 If no student could be asked to join before the beginning of the sophomore year, those whose scholarship was below the standard would be weeded out.
 There would be time really to know the freshman, to study her tastes, to find if she were really congenial.
 Then the division of eligible freshmen between the fraternities would come about more naturally.
 They would seek their levels.
 While there are many girls who are available material for more than one fraternity (as there are ideals that are common to all) who would be loyal members of whatever they might join and who would conform to the ideals of that chapter, yet a thorough acquaintance would show some characteristic which would affiliate them more with one group than with another.
 They would gravitate naturally to those whose tastes were more nearly theirs.
-A year does not seem too long for this.
+A year does not seem too long for this,

 These arguments are based on theory, not practice.
 Will any chapter that has tried the plan suggested report as to its success?
 Texas Alpha.

-Colorado Alpha would like to draw the attention of every Pi Phi to an article published in the last issue of the Delta Gamma Anchora, entitled, "A Plea for Individual Rush-Individual ing."
-We read it in chapter meeting and it met Rushing with the entire approval of every girl.
-We think that if fraternity girls would only follow this sound and sane way of rushing instead of the frantic course of teas, drives and lunches, they would learn to know the girl whom they are rushing far better than they can possibly under the present method.
+Colorado Alpha would like to draw the attention of every Pi Phi to an article published in the last issue of the Delta Gamma that if fraternity girls would only follow this sound and sane way of rushing instead of the frantic course of teas, drives and lunches, they would learn to know the girl whom they are rushing far better than they can possibly under the present method.
 To see a girl in her every-day clothes, to study with her and to be friends with her on the firm basis of ordinary college life and work, is to know the real girl, not the dressed-up girl with her society manners on.
 We recommend this individual rushing to every chapter of Pi Beta Phi.